WaluigiSpagett/auto-annotated-portfolio/content/pages/info.md

     title: 'I''m Will, '
     subtitle: >-
-      I like Drones and Photography, curently doing marketing photos and videos with my Dji Mini 4 Pro
+      I like Drones and Photography, curently doing marketing photos and videos with my Dji Mini 4 Pro, I started with a Dji Mini SE and I have done over 50 flights combined.
 ---